Dynflow/dynflow/pages/source/documentation/index.md

 ### Dependencies

 As already mentioned, actions can use output of different actions as their input (or just parts).
-When they does it creates dependency between actions.
+When they do it creates dependency between actions, which is automatically detected by Dynflow and the execution plan is built accordingly.

 ```ruby
 def plan